Noah Makembo-Ntemo

-Noah Makembo-Ntemo (born 14 March 2007) is a Belgian professional footballer who plays as a midfielder for Standard Liege.
+Noah Makembo-Ntemo (born 14 March 2007) is a Belgian professional footballer who plays as a midfielder for Belgian Pro League club RAAL La Louvière.
 He is a Belgian youth international.

 Club career

 A product of the Standard Liege academy he signed his first professional contract with the club in May 2023, agreeing to a two-year contract with the option of another season.
 This came despite a range of scouts from top division sides in Germany and France reportedly showing their interest.

-He made his debut for SL16 FC in the Challenger Pro League at the age of 16 years-old during the 2023-24 season.
+He made his debut for SL16 FC in the Challenger Pro League at the age of 16 years-old during the 2023–24 season.
 In November 2023, at the age of 16 years and seven months he scored his first professional league goal, away at Francs Borains.

 International career

 A Belgian youth international, in 2023, he captained the Belgian under-16 team.

 Style of play

 He is described as an attacking midfielder.